 3. The Eligible Substitute or its controlling company shall have not commenced or threatened in writing to commence any claim or action against the Contractor or any company within its group;

-Event of Default; means the occurrence of any breach of the Subscription Agreement by the SPV which gives the Lenders the right to accelerate the facilities and exercise any other remedy under law and Subscription Agreement.
+Event of Default; means the occurrence of any breach of the Subscription Agreement by the Company which gives the Lenders the right to accelerate the facilities and exercise any other remedy under law and Subscription Agreement.

 Independent Engineer has the same meaning as under the Contract;